Chisom83/Global_Store_TechrityProject/README.md

 > Visualization:

 - For each of these countries, the top 3 products by profit were identified using tooltips.
+   - Hovering over each country reveals a tooltip showing the top 3 most profitable products in that region for 2014.

 2. Three subcategories with the highest Average Shipping Cost (USA)